-Your Name: Name of Person You Want Protection From: Reasons I Am Afraid of Child Abduction (In this section, explain to the judge why you believe there is a risk that the person in 2 will take your children without your permission and hide them from you.
-The judge will use the information below to decide whether t grant any orders you request on page 2.)
+) Your Name: ) Name of Person You Want Protection From: ) Reasons I Am Afraid of Child Abduction (In this section, explain to the judge why you believe there is a risk that the person in 2 will take your children without your permission and hide them from you.
+The judge will use the information below to decide whether the grant any orders you request on page 2.)
 The person in 2 (check all that apply): a.
 Has violated or threatened to violate a custody or visitation order. b.
 Does not have strong ties to California. c.
-Has done things recently that make it easy to take our children, like (check all that apply): Quit a job Applied for a passport, birth certificate, or school or medical records Closed a bank account Hidden or destroyed documents Sold or gotten rid of property Other (explain): Sold a home or ended a lease d.
-Has a history of: Abusing me Taking away or hiding our children from me Child abuse Threatening to take away or hide our children from me Abusing other partners Not cooperating with me in parenting e.
-Has a criminal record f.
+Has done things recently that make it easy to take our children, like (check all that apply): Quit a job Applied for a passport, birth certificate, or school or medical recor Closed a bank account Hidden or destroyed documents Sold or gotten rid of property Other (explain): Sold a home or ended a lease d.
+Has a history of: ☐ Abusing me ☐ Taking away or hiding our children from me ☐ Child abuse ☐ Threatening to take away or hide our children from me ☐ Child abuse ☐ Threatening to take away or hide our children from me ☐ Abusing other partners ☐ Not cooperating with me in parenting e. 🗌 Has a criminal record f.
 Has strong ties in: Another county in California (list county): Another state (list state): Another country (list country): g.
-Is a citizen of another country (list country or countries): Does the person in 2 have strong family, cultural, or emotional ties to that country?
-Yes No Give examples or reasons for your answers above:
+Is a citizen of another country (list country or countries): Does the person in $(2)$ have strong family, cultural, or emotional ties to that country? $\Box$ Yes $\Box$ No Give examples or reasons for your answers above: